1932–33 Port Vale F.C. season: Second Division

-In January, ten year veteran left-back Jimmy Oakes was sold to Charlton Athletic for £3,000.
+In January, ten-year veteran left-back Jimmy Oakes was sold to Charlton Athletic for £3,000.
+On 21 January, they fell to a 5–0 defeat at West Ham United.
 On 4 March, Stoke romped home to a 3–1 derby win, with a certain Stanley Matthews scoring his first goal for the "Potters".
 After this the "Valiants" went five games unbeaten, which started with them picking up a point at Old Trafford.
+Only one of these matches was a win, though, as they defeated Notts County by four goals to nil.
 They won three and lost four of their seven April games.
+Safety was secured on 22 April with three games left to play despite a 4–2 loss at Bradford (Park Avenue).
 The 26 April game against Charlton Athletic at The Valley was remarkable as Oakes became the first ever player to play for opposite teams in the same match – this happened as before his transfer he had played for Vale in a game with the "Addicks" that was called off before full-time due to fog.
 The final game of the season was a 6–1 beating at Blundell Park by Grimsby Town, though by this time their survival in the division was already ensured.

-They finished in seventeenth position with 38 points, four points clear of relegated Chesterfield, and seventeen points short of promoted Spurs.
-Meanwhile the reserve side won the Cheshire League for the fifth successive season.
+They finished in 17th position with 38 points, four points clear of relegated Chesterfield and 17 points short of promoted Spurs.
+Meanwhile, the reserve team won the Cheshire League for the fifth successive season.

 Finances

 On the financial side, a profit of £481 was made due to strict economic management.
-Wages were reduced and the "A" team was scrapped.
+Wages were reduced, and the "A" team was scrapped.
 Gate receipts had again fallen, now standing at £11,447.
 Another clear-out of players took place: with Billy Easton, Louis Page, Stewart Littlewood, Tom Tippett, Wilf Kirkham, Jock Leckie, and Ben Davies all leaving on free transfers.
 Easton joined Aldershot, Page signed with Yeovil & Petters United, Littlewood went to Bournemouth & Boscombe Athletic, Tippett joined West Ham United, Leckie went to Stockport County.
 Kirkham retired as a professional to concentrate on his duties as an educator, turning out as an amateur for Kidderminster Harriers in the Birmingham League.

-Cup competitions
+FA Cup

-In the FA Cup, Vale lost 2–1 at First Division relegation strugglers Blackpool's Bloomfield Road in the Third Round.
+In the FA Cup, Vale lost 2–1 at First Division relegation strugglers Blackpool's Bloomfield Road in the third round.